 - In our private Facebook Group, you can ask for advice on different aspects of the journey.
 For instance, you may want to know what documents it is helpful to have in place before a major healthcare incident, need help understanding different care options, seek advice about hiring help or choosing a care home.
 There are so many new things we have to deal with and make decisions about – our community members can help each other with knowledge gained our own experiences.

 - You will have a safe, private place to vent!
 Caregiving is not easy.
 Getting our frustrations out, and being heard by people who understand what you are going through, is invaluable.

-We invite you to become a member for the special discounted price of only $15 per month for as long as you are a member!
-(That’s 40% off our regular price of $25 per month.)
-This offer is good through February 26, 2019.
+We invite you to become a member.
+The cost is $25 per month for as long as you are a member!

 Long-term we anticipate that Caregivers Central will continue to grow in scope and price.